 Public Interest Disclosure Act and University Policy

-By complying with the Public Interest Disclosure Act 2010 (Qld), the University demonstrates its commitment to:
+Complying with the Public Interest Disclosure Act 2010 (QLD), the University demonstrates its commitment to:

 - Ensuring that all Public Interest Disclosures (PIDs) about suspected wrongdoing are properly assessed, appropriately investigated and that appropriate action is taken in relation to any wrongdoing.

 - Ensuring employee or others who make disclosures about matters in the public interest are protected from reprisal and provided with support.

 - Ensuring appropriate consideration is given to the interests of persons who are the subject of a PID.

 Under the PID Act, a public officer (including University staff) may make disclosures about:

 - corrupt conduct (as defined by the Crime and Corruption Act 2001)

 - maladministration that adversely affects a person’s interest in a substantial or specific way